-Our Primary Missions:
+Our Primary Mission:

 Circle of Hope is located out of Duluth, MN and is an organization committed to serving breast cancer patients in northern Minnesota and northern

-Our mission is achieved in several ways.
+The mission is achieved in several ways:

 Support Group: This group is on hold at the moment: Circle of Hope has a support group called "Circle of Support" which is for any breast cancer survivor and/or gynecological patient.
 Supporters will be included if there is room if confidential matters are not being discussed.
 Gynecological patients will be given help in this new start up initiative by being a part of the Circle of Support group and participating in various activities of their choosing.